openlilylib/snippets/ly/stylesheets/README.md

 from scratch.
 Please consult the documentation about any additional styles available for a given font. if a non-existent stylesheet is requested a warning is issued and the default stylesheet is loaded.

+Requesting a notation font or (even implicitly) a brace font that is not available for the given backend in the executed LilyPond installation will issue a warning and reset the (brace) font to *Emmentaler*, but LilyPond errors are avoided.

 A font may contain extensions that can be activated with the `extensions = ##t` option.
 Currently only the *Arnold* fonts has such extensions, consisting of a few extra articulations and commands.
 Requesting extensions for a font that doesn't provide them will issue a warning but don't do any further harm.